branden-chaisorn/ChatMatch/README.md

 - A better way to handle the error cases from Jsoup.
 In kotlin at least, there was no ask for protection of a try/catch so I, right now, catch an IOException and populate the link title with badURL.
+Additionally, if there is a SocketTimeoutException eventually we return with socketTimeout.
-This could be used by a backend as a check or we could come up with a better way to handle bad cases while still providing a good user experience.
+ These keys could be used by a backend as a check or we could come up with a better way to handle bad cases while still providing a good user experience.
 - Error handling for the callbacks.
 Right now the callbacks have a success case but it would be good to improve upon error cases and test that they are valid.